imraan11abdullah/imraan11abdullah.github.io/_projects/project 1/2022-weed-control-multitool.md

 practical, affordable, and manually operated weed control multi-tool suitable for use in environments where access to advanced equipment and resources is limited.

-The project emphasised **human-centred design**, ensuring that usability, safety, and context-specific constraints were central to the engineering decision-making process.
+The project placed a strong emphasis on **human-centred design**, ensuring usability, safety, and contextual constraints informed all engineering decisions.

 ---